Why Do Cats Meow?

 This indicates that your cat is scared, threatened, or trying to threaten someone.
 If you hear your cat growling, be careful, but investigate to see if anything is wrong.

-If you hear your cat making short chattering noises, you’ll likely find them looking out of a window at small prey like birds, chipmunks, or squirrels.
+If you hear your cat making short chattering noises, you’ll likely find them looking out of a window at small prey-like animals such as birds, chipmunks, or squirrels.

 Cats most often purr when they are content and happy.
 Some cats might purr if they are nervous or scared.